ibm-cloud-docs/vmwaresolutions/shared/shared-monitor.md

 1. In the **VMware Shared** table, select the virtual data center for which you want to view platform metrics.
 2. From the virtual data center details page, click the **Actions** menu and click **Monitoring**.
 The {{site.data.keyword.mon_short}} dashboard displays the metrics for the associated instance.

+## VMware Shared metrics
+{: #shared-monitor-metrics}

 VMware Shared provides the following metrics for the default dashboard:
 * vCPU usage
 * vCPU allocation
 * Memory usage